 cPanel and WHM

 If you are considering reseller hosting or managing multiple client sites, cPanel with WHM remains the most familiar option for clients who have used shared hosting before.
+UWH also offers cPanel hosting if you want the same interface on a shared plan first.

 Plesk